fhiso/basic-concepts/basic-concepts.md

 > ------           -----------------------------------------------
 {/}

-{.note}  The particular *prefixes* assigned above have no relevance outside this standard document as *prefix notation* is not used in the formal data model defined by this standard.
-This notation is simply a notational convenience to make the standard easier to read.
-Nevertheless, some FHISO serialisation formats do make use of a form of *prefix notation* to shorten the serialised form of data.

 ### IRI resolution

 It is *recommended* that an HTTP `GET` request to a *term name* IRI with